Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

 \section{Kulikov models of K3 surfaces with a nonsymplectic involution}

-In this section for each of the $75$ lattices of \fign\ we construct a family of divisor models $(X,R)$ in which generically $R=X^\iota$ is the ramification divisor of the involution.
-Moreover, for the $50$ cases when $R$ contains a curve $C_g$ with $g\ge2$, we construct the nef models $(X,C_g)$.
+In this section for each of the $75$ lattices of \fign\ we construct a family of models $(X,R)$ adapted to the ramification divisor of the involution.
+Moreover, for the $50$ cases when $R$ contains a curve $C_g$ with $g\ge2$, we construct the divisor models $(X,C_g)$.
 We do it first for a generic $\lambda$ in the interior of the fundamental domain~$\ch_2$, and then in Sections~\ref{sec:type3-nongeneric}, \ref{sec:type2-models} for $\lambda$ on a face of $\ch_2$.